 Student employment requirements:

 - Must be enrolled for a minimum of six (6) credit hours for Fall/Winter semester(s) and regularly attending class.
+(Work-study funds are not available in the summer).

 - May work up to their awarded eligibility but not more than 28 hours per week.